stakater/developer-handbook/content/git/tbd.md

 #### Experiment Toggles

 Experiment Toggles are used to perform multivariate or A/B testing.
-Each user of the system is placed into a cohort and at runtime the Toggle Router will consistently send a given user down one codepath or the other, based upon which cohort they are in.
-By tracking the aggregate behavior of different cohorts we can compare the effect of different codepaths.
+Each user of the system is placed into a cohort and at runtime the Toggle Router will consistently send a given user down one code path or the other, based upon which cohort they are in.
+By tracking the aggregate behavior of different cohorts we can compare the effect of different code paths.

 ![ET](../img/chart-2.png)